-Section 121-14.1, Scenic Protection Overlay District (Appendix J):
+Section 121-14.1, Scenic Protection Overlay District (Appendix]):

-The SPO District includes land lying within 800 feet of the Route 22 and Route 44 right-of-ways, and within 500 feet of the Harlem Valley Rail Trail.
+The SPO District includes land lying within 800 feet of the Route 22 and Route 44 right-ofways, and within 500 feet of the Harlem Valley Rail Trail.
 Pursuant to Section 121-14.1 of the Zoning Law, the purpose of the SPO District is to regulate land uses within designated scenic corridors and ridgeline areas to protect the Town's scenic beauty and rural character.
 Accordingly, development in the SPO District is only permitted if it will not significantly impair scenic character and will be aesthetically compatible with its surroundings.
 Such development must also locate and cluster buildings in a manner that minimizes their visibility from public places, and that minimizes the removal of native vegetation.

 The Site lies within the scenic viewshed from DeLavergne Hill.
 This viewshed is identified as an important scenic resource in the Town and in the surrounding area.
-Within the SPO District, Site Plan approval may only be granted if, with appropriate conditions attached, the proposed activity:
+Within the SPO District, Site Plan approval may only be granted if, with appropriate conditions attached, the proposed activity::

-- Will not significantly impair scenic character and will be aesthetically compatible with its surroundings. - Compliance: The detailed confirmatory visual analysis of the Project's potential visual impacts has been provided.
-Screening and building color mitigation are incorporated to reduce potential impacts.
-The existing view from DeLavergne Hill contains development patterns similar to the Project, in which homes and structures are situated in a valley, on slopes between the valley and the upper hillsides, and in several instances grouped in neighborhood settings.
-It is also noted the Town of Amenia has several hamlets similar in development pattern to the Project with a more densely developed core and additional, less dense development branching out from the core.
-The Project will not significantly impair scenic character and will be aesthetically compatible with its surroundings. - Will minimize the removal of native vegetation, except where such removal may be necessary to open up or prevent the blockage of scenic views and panoramas from publicly accessible places. - Compliance: The MDP plan makes use of the varying topography of the Site to reduce the amount of tree clearing needed.
-Many existing tree masses are used where feasible to act as screening features or to be incorporated into the overall design scheme of the Project.
-Additionally, the Project's landscape plan will add a significant quantity of native trees and plants further enhancing the site's natural environment. - Will locate and cluster buildings and other structures in a manner that minimizes their visibility from public places.

-Compliance: The site design utilizes clustering by creating groupings of buildings around courtyards or greens, and by creating a Village Green core where more dense land uses are concentrated.
-In fact, 60% of the residences and lodging units are located within a 1⁄2 miles radius of the Village Green, promoting interaction and walkability.

-• Will be at least 40 feet below the crest line of any ridge and will not disturb the continuity of the tree line when viewed from a publicly accessible place.
+- Will not significantly impair scenic character and will be aesthetically compatible with its surroundings.
+As discussed previously, a detailed analysis of the project's potential visual impacts has been provided and mitigation is incorporated where necessary to reduce the significance of any impacts.
+(See Appendix G. of FEIS) - Will minimize the removal of native vegetation, except where such removal may be necessary to open up or prevent the blockage of scenic views and panoramas from publicly accessible places.
+The development plan makes use of the varying topography of the site to reduce the amount of tree clearing that will be needed.
+Existing tree masses are used where feasible to act as screening features or to be incorporated into the overall design scheme of the project. - · Will locate and cluster buildings and other structures in a manner that minimizes their visibility from public places.
+The site design utilizes clustering by creating groupings of buildings around courtyards or greens, and by creating a Village Green core where more dense land uses are concentrated. - Will be at least 40 feet below the crest line of any ridge and will not disturb the continuity of the tree line when viewed from a publicly accessible place. - Will not result in clearing a building site area, including accessory structures and parking area, greater than 30,000 square feet in area for a single-family residence. - Will comply with the requirements of Section G (Landscape), H (Architecture), I (Fences) and J (Rural Siting Principles) of Section 121.14.1 of the Zoning Law, except where site features are screened from public roads or trails.

-Compliance: The highest point of any building is 100'± lower than any crest of any ridge line in the region around the Site.
-The Project does not disturb the continuity of any ridge tree line.
+The highest point of any building is 100'± lower than any crest of any ridge line in the region around the Site and therefore the project complies with this requirement of the Zoning Law.